OfficeDev/PowerPoint-Add-in-JavaScript-SliceDataChunks/README.md

 ## Key components of the sample
 The sample solution contains the following key files:

-**EBookPublisher project**
+**EBookPublisher** project

-- EBookPublisher.xml: The manifest file for the PowerPoint add-in.
+- [EBookPublisher.xml](https://github.com/OfficeDev/PowerPoint-Add-in-JavaScript-SliceDataChunks/blob/master/EBookPublisher/EBookPublisherManifest/EBookPublisher.xml): The manifest file for the PowerPoint add-in.
-- Adventure Works.ppt: Starter document with 1,024 slides.
+- [Adventure Works.ppt](https://github.com/OfficeDev/PowerPoint-Add-in-JavaScript-SliceDataChunks/blob/master/EBookPublisher/Adventure%20Works.pptx): Start Document with 1,024 slides.

-**EBookPublisherWeb project**
+**EBookPublisherWeb** project

-- App/Home/Home.html.
+- [App/Home/Home.html](https://github.com/OfficeDev/PowerPoint-Add-in-JavaScript-SliceDataChunks/blob/master/EBookPublisherWeb/App/Home/Home.html).
 The HTML user interface that is displayed in the task pane.
-- App/Home/Home.js.
+- [App/Home/Home.js](https://github.com/OfficeDev/PowerPoint-Add-in-JavaScript-SliceDataChunks/blob/master/EBookPublisherWeb/App/Home/Home.js).
 Logic that runs when the add-in is loaded.

-All other files are automatically provided by the Visual Studio project template for Office Add-ins.

 <a name="codedescription"></a>
 ##Description of the code
-The Adventure Works.pptx file is set as the **StartAction** property of the task pane add-in.
-The document is large enough (500 pages) to be sliced into a number of discrete chunks of data.
+The Adventure Works.pptx file is set as the **Start Document** property of the task pane add-in.
+The presentation is large enough (1,204 slides) to be sliced into a number of discrete chunks of data.

 The sample demonstrates:

 - How to use JavaScript to retrieve the selected value from a drop-down list.
-- How to use the **getFileAsync** method to slice the file into chunks of data of varying sizes.
+- How to use the **getFileAsync** method to slice the file into chunks of data of particular sizes.
 - How to retrieve the data from each slice of the file by using the **getSliceAsync** method.